-ICTSI and all its subsidiaries (ICTSI Group) will identify and manage its risks in support of its vision, mission, goals and objectives as set out in the respective subsidiary's strategic plans.
-The ICTSI Group recognizes that risk cannot be eliminated, rather, it will ensure that existing and emerging risks are identified and managed with acceptable risk tolerances.
+ICTSI and all its subsidiaries (ICTSI Group) identify and manage its risks to support the Company's vision, mission, goals and objectives as set out in the respective subsidiary's strategic plans.
+The ICTSI Group recognizes that risk cannot be eliminated, rather, it will ensure that existing and emerging risks are identified and managed within acceptable risk tolerances.